 802.11AC is a fast WiFi protocol and works in the 5GHz band.

 The 2.4GHz band is for legacy devices and works mainly with the older Wireless-N protocol.

 This makes it a good wireless USB adapter that will work in almost any WiFi network.

 The 2dBi antenna, while not the largest, is much better compared to a laptop’s built-in antenna.

 If you need a signal from a distance there is units with bigger dBi antennas.

-Bigger antennas can be more bulky but do work much better receiving a WiFi signal.
+Larger antennas can be bulkier but do work much better receiving a WiFi signal.

-During the speed test it did very well with the 5Ghz range giving 213Mbps Download, and 21Mbps Upload.
+The EDUP AC600 did very well during the speed test with the 5Ghz range giving 213Mbps Download and 21Mbps Upload.

-The EDUP AC600 is a good unit that will give a laptop WiFi a boost has wide compatibility and the newest WiFi protocols.
+The EDUP AC600 is a good unit that will give a laptop WiFi a boost has broad compatibility and the newest WiFi protocols.

-The Alfa AWUS036ACH is a long range wireless USB adapter that is compatible with most any operating system, from Windows 10 to Linux.
+The Alfa AWUS036ACH is a long-range wireless USB adapter that is compatible with most operating systems, from Windows 10 to Linux.